Why Use Spanish Class Routines?

 - Para Empezar for a year 2

-- Only version that there is a consistent slideshow for each day of the week (good if you want more options or do not want to stop for music brackets)
+- The only version that there is a consistent slideshow for each day of the week (good if you want more options or do not want to stop for music brackets)

 - Para Empezar for a year 1